UMass Law is preparing a new generation of lawyers who will pursue justice.

 Small class sizes

 At UMass Law, we enhance your legal education by keeping our class sizes small to facilitate access to faculty, enable greater student-faculty interaction, and create a stronger sense of community.
-According to ABA data for academic year 2019-2020, UMass Law offered the smallest first-year doctrinal class size of any law school in Massachusetts with an average of 46 students.
+According to ABA data for academic year 2020-2021, UMass Law ranks second for the smallest first-year doctrinal class size of any law school in Massachusetts with an average of 51 students.

 Welcoming learning community